 You have children or other dependents

 If you fall into any of the above categories, regardless of your age or state in life, you need to write your Will.
 Without proper Estate Planning, you’re essentially allowing the courts to make all the decisions about your interests after you pass away.
 But don’t worry...it's easy to create a Will with trusted, verified services like those Trust & Will offers.
-In fact, you probably already know almost everything you'll need to complete the process in as little as 15 minutes.
+In fact, you probably already know almost everything you'll need to complete the process in minutes.
 We think that’s worth it, considering the peace of mind you’re bound to have knowing you’ve done what you need to protect your family, loved ones and legacy.

 You can create your Will in just about 8 steps.